craigspaeth/griffin/README.md

 Test with `mix test.watch` and run with `mix run --no-halt`

+Clean out dependencies with `mix deps.clean` and compile elixirscript with `mix js`

 ## Notes

 An MVC framework for the next generation that combines the latest ideas and tools from JS world (React + GraphQL) while trying to keep it somewhat familiar to Rails/Pheonix world (nomenclature, omakase, etc).